Wong Kong Ying et al

 As part of the Chinese Historical Wrongs Legacy Initiative, we’ve digitized a small selection of inquests and inquiries from 1872 to 1934, found in series GR-0431.
 These were chosen to reflect the experiences of early Chinese immigrants to B.C. – their living and working conditions, and their unfortunate accidental or unusual deaths.
 They range from a woman working in a brothel in Barkerville who died of natural causes to three sawmill workers who died from malnutrition.
 Learn more.

 *All transcriptions are provided by volunteers, and the accuracy of the transcriptions is not guaranteed.
 Please be sure to verify the information by viewing the image record, or visiting the BC Archives in person.

 *Please note that archival source materials are original historical documents that have not been censored, reviewed or otherwise altered by the Royal BC Museum.
 Some materials may contain content that is racist, sexist or otherwise offensive.
 The Royal BC Museum is only the custodian of archival materials; the content does not necessarily reflect the views or policies of the Royal BC Museum.

-good and lawful men of Alberini, aforesaid, in the / said Province of British Columbia, who being now here sworn / and charged to inquire, on the part of our said Lord the King, when, how, and after what manner, / the said Wong King Ying, Lung Yuan Hung + Lui Pong came to their death, do / say upon their oath, that
+good and lawful men of Alberni, aforesaid, in the / said Province of British Columbia, who being now here sworn / and charged to inquire, on the part of our said Lord the King, when, how, and after what manner, / the said Wong Kong Ying, Lung Yuen Hung + Lui Pong came to their death, do / say upon their oath, that

 BC Archives GR-0431 BRITISH COLUMBIA.
 ATTORNEY GENERAL. / Box 13 File 6 Inquisitions/inquests conducted by coroners in British Columbia